Installing System to NVMe SSD

 -

-For users with an M.2 NVMe SSD enclosure, the installation process is similar to installing the system on a MicroSD card and is relatively straightforward.
+For users with an M.2 NVMe SSD enclosure, the installation process is similar to installing the system on a microSD card and is relatively straightforward.

 -